facebookresearch/r3m/README.md

 ## Installation

-First you can install a conda env from the r3m_base.yaml file [here](https://github.com/fairinternal/robolang_rep/blob/clean/r3m/r3m_base.yaml).
+To install R3M from an existing conda environment, simply run `pip install -e .` from this directory.

-Then install from this directory with `pip install -e .`
+You can alternatively build a fresh conda env from the r3m_base.yaml file [here](https://github.com/fairinternal/robolang_rep/blob/clean/r3m/r3m_base.yaml) and then install from this directory with `pip install -e .`

 You can test if it has installed correctly by running `import r3m` from a python shell.